Quaker Asylum and Refugee Network held its inaugural meeting on 9 December 2006

 Accounts: The financial year runs from 1 January to 31 December.
 Accounts are presented to a meeting in the following year, and are sent to Britain Yearly Meeting for information.
 Information on our finances is also given to Britain Yearly Meeting on request.

-Bank accounts: We have an account with Nationwide.
-We have two signatories.
-2 signatures are required on all cheques.
+Bank accounts: We have an account with Reliance Bank.
+We have four signatories.
+Two signatures are required on all payments.
 Those present at the Annual General Meeting should be reminded of the names of cheque signatories, and changes can be agreed at the AGM, or by officers and confirmed at a quarterly meeting if changes are needed at other times.

 E-mail address – firstname.lastname@example.org